 One of the most confusing things about our tax code is the Alternative Minimum Tax (AMT).
 As the name suggests, the AMT is alternative method of figuring your tax.
 In order to determine whether or not you are subject to paying the AMT, you are required to figure out your taxes twice: Once using the “regular” method that most of us are familiar with, and once using the AMT method that is designed to “catch” those with high incomes who might be underpaying on their taxes.

-A Brief Look at How the AMT Works
+Alternative Minimum Tax – A Brief Look at How AMT Works

 You should also realize that there are some things that actually increase the chances that you will owe the AMT.
 Taking a large amount of personal exemptions and piling on certain deductions, can increase your AMT liability as compared to your “normal” tax liability.
 There are a deductions that aren’t allowed under the AMT, such as property taxes up to a certain amount, and even the standard deduction and credits.
 If you are claiming these deductions and credits, and they are disallowed under the AMT, it is possible that the difference is great enough to trigger extra taxes for you.

 As you consider your taxes for next year, it’s a good idea to consider the tax deductions and credits that you claim.
-While you want to reduce your tax liability as much as legally possible, it’s also important to consider that stretching for certain tax breaks may not be to your advantage, thanks to the AMT.
+While you want to reduce your tax liability as much as legally possible, it’s also important to consider that stretching for certain tax breaks may not be to your advantage, thanks to the Alternative Minimum Tax.